yanirs/established-remote/.github/pull_request_template.md

 - [ ] The company has at least 50 employees.
 - [ ] The company has multiple open positions that require programming skills.
 - [ ] The company is hiring globally (i.e., not limited by timezone or to rich countries).
+- [ ] Provide evidence for the above by including the company's LinkedIn page here: `<replace with LinkedIn page link>`.
 - [ ] It is not a job aggregator site OR it has more traffic than existing sites.